 '''

-^foundation (date; cat; (sleep 1; cd /var/lib/interchange/foundation; cvs -q update -d) &) >>
+^foundation (date; cat; ( \

+sleep 1; cd /var/lib/interchange/foundation; cvs -q update -d \

+) &) >> $CVSROOT/CVSROOT/updatelog 2>&1

 '''

-The first line tells cvs that for every commit on modules that start with "foundation" (notice the regular expression "foundation"), it will run cvs update on the given catalog directory in the background.
+The first line tells CVS that for every commit on modules that start with "foundation" (notice the regular expression "^foundation"), it will run cvs update on the given catalog directory in the background.
 It is important that it is executed in a forked shell (notice the "&") after sleep'ing for 1 second, because otherwise you may run into contention issues that can cause file locking problems.
-The 1 second timing used above works fine for me, but a longer pause may be necessary for slower computers (you'll know if you get errors about "such-and-such locked by user so-and-so").
+The 1 second timing used above works fine for me, but a longer pause may be necessary for slower computers (you'll know if you get errors about "file locked by user").
 See the CVS documentation in the Resources Appendix for more details.